antonytrupe/rfw/README.md

 magical portals that let you fast travel but age you based on normal travel speed

 ## TODO LIST
-1. some sort of animation for attacking
+1. send events to the client
 2. character age
 2. teleport
 2. unclaim character